The Italian (2005 film)

 The Italian (Итальянец, translit.
 Italyanets) is a 2005 Russian drama film directed by Andrei Kravchuk.
 The screenplay by Andrei Romanov, inspired by a true story, focuses on a young boy's determined search for his mother.
+The film won the Grand Prix of the Deutsches Kinderhilfswerk from the International Jury at the 55th Berlin International Film Festival, and a Special Mention from their Children's Jury and was also selected as the Russian entry for the Best Foreign Language Film at the 78th Academy Awards, but it did not make the final shortlist.
 It received generally positive reviews from critics.

 Plot

 Six-year-old Vanya Solntsev lives in a desolate and rundown orphanage run by an alcoholic headmaster.
 When a wealthy Italian couple wanting to adopt selects him, the other children, especially his good friend, Anton, envy his fortune and name him The Italian.
 However, when a grief-stricken mother of another boy commits suicide after returning to reclaim her son and discovering he is no longer there, Vanya fears the same fate looms for him.
 With the aid of some of the older boys, he retrieves his file from the office safe and learns the address of the children's home where he previously lived.
 Certain the records there will identify his mother, he sets off on his quest with the help of an older girl.

 Pursuing him by car as he travels by train is the corrupt go-between, who brokered his remunerative adoption, and her driver, Grisha.
 Upon arriving in the town where the children's home is located, Vanya is attacked by the homeless boys, but escapes and finds a bus that will take him to his destination.
 There he is confronted by Grisha but manages to elude him and make contact with the night watchman of the home, who gives him his mother's address.
 Once again Grisha catches up with him, but when he realizes how determined Vanya is, lets him go.
 The boy is reunited with his mother.
 Through a letter Vanya wrote to Anton, who was adopted by the Italian couple instead, we learn Vanya is happy to be living with his mother in Russia.